Prenatal Test: Chorionic Villus Sampling (CVS)

 What Happens During CVS?

-Chorionic villi are tiny finger-like units in the placenta (which provides nutrients from the mother to the fetus through the umbilical cord).
+The placenta provides nutrients from the mother to the fetus through the umbilical cord.
+Chorionic (kor-ee-AH-nik) villi are tiny finger-like units in the placenta.
 They have the same chromosomes and genetic makeup as the fetus.

 This test can be done two ways: